mahussain99/financial-tracker/README.md

 ## Description of the Project

 The Accounting Ledger is a Java-based console application that allows users to manage and track their financial transactions in a simple, organized format.
 Users can add deposits and payments, review a complete ledger of past transactions, and generate custom reports based on dates or vendors.
-Each transaction records the date, time, description, vendor, and amount, and is stored in a local file (transactions.csv) for long-term tracking.
-The application uses Java collections, file I/O, and date/time formatting to deliver a functional finance-tracking system that mimics the behavior of basic accounting software.
+Each transaction is recorded with the date, time, description, vendor, and amount, and stored in a local file (transactions.csv) for long-term tracking.

 ## User Stories